The SpongeBob SquarePants Movie: Promotion

-On November 11, 2004, it was reported that a number of the inflatables had been stolen from Burger King roofs nationwide.
-Burger King chief marketing officer Russ Klein said, "As to the motives behind these apparent 'spongenappings', we can only speculate.
-We did receive one ransom note related to an inflatable SpongeBob disappearance in Minnesota."
+In the weeks since the start of the film's promotion, a number of the inflatables had been stolen from Burger King roofs nationwide.
+The motive behind these particular thefts have not been determined, according to Burger King's chief marketing officer Russ Klein.
 The chain offered a year's supply of Whopper sandwiches as a reward for information leading to the return of inflatables stolen in November.
-One was found attached to a railing at the football-field 50-yard line at an Iowa college, and another under a bed in Virginia.
-A ransom note was found for a third: "We have SpongeBob.
-Give us 10 Krabby Patties, fries, and milkshakes."
+One was found attached to a railing at the football-field 50-yard line at an Iowa college, another under a bed in Virginia, and a third with an attached ransom note.
 Steven Simon and Conrad (C.J.)
 Mercure Jr. were arrested after stealing an inflatable from a Burger King in St. Mary's County, Maryland.
-While facing up to 18 months in jail and a $500 fine, Simon and Mercure said they were proud of what they did; Simon said, "Once we got caught by the police, we were like, now we can tell everybody."
-The following year, Burger King took "extra security precautions" in response to the SpongeBob incident, when Stormtroopers from George Lucas' Star Wars guarded the delivery of Star Wars toys to a Burger King in North Hollywood as part of a promotion for Revenge of the Sith (2005).
+While facing up to 18 months in jail and a $500 fine, Simon and Mercure said they were proud of what they did; The following year, Burger King took "extra security precautions" in response to the SpongeBob incident, when Stormtroopers from George Lucas' Star Wars guarded the delivery of Star Wars toys to a Burger King in North Hollywood as part of a promotion for the premiere of Revenge of the Sith.

 The Cayman Islands joined with Nickelodeon to create the first Cayman Islands Sea School with SpongeBob for the film.
-The partnership was announced by Pilar Bush, Deputy Director of Tourism for Cayman Islands, on March 10, 2004.
-As part of the agreement the Cayman partnership was seen on Nickelodeon's global multimedia platforms, including on-air, online, and in magazines.
+The partnership was announced by Pilar Bush, deputy director of Tourism for the Cayman Islands, on March 10, 2004.
+As part of the agreement, the Cayman partnership was seen on Nickelodeon's global multimedia platforms, including on-air, online, and in magazines.
 Other promotional partners included Mitsubishi, Holiday Inn, Kellogg's, and Perfetti Van Melle.